sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

     | Account kind | StorageV2 (general purpose v2) |
     | Replication | Locally-redundant storage (LRS) |

+    > [!NOTE]
+    > Make a careful note of the storage account name you use.
+You will need this name later in the lab.

 1. On the **Review + create** page, select **Create**.

     > [!NOTE]